CampusAI/CampusAI.github.io/_rl/lecture_2/lecture2.md

 If considering to use the text please cite the original author/s of the lecture/paper.
 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->
+{% include start-row.html %}

 # Behavioral cloning (BC)

 **IDEA:** Record a lot of "expert" demonstrations and apply classic supervised learning to obtain a model to map observations to actions (policy).

+{% include end-row.html %}
+{% include start-row.html %}

 {% include figure.html url="/_rl/lecture_2/bc.png" description="Self-driving vehicle behavioral cloning workflow example." %}

+{% include annotation.html %}

-**OBS:** Behavioral cloning is a type of Imitation Learning -a general term to say "learn from expert demonstrations".
+Behavioral cloning is a type of Imitation Learning -a general term to say "learn from expert demonstrations".

-**OBS:** Behavioral cloning is just a fancy way to say "supervised learning".
+Behavioral cloning is just a fancy way to say "supervised learning".

+{% include end-row.html %}
+{% include start-row.html %}

 # Why doesn't this work?